An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Stochastic quasi-Fej er monotonicity in the presence of uniqueness

-Under these main assumptions, together with some minor assumptions on surrounding (quantitative) data, we get the following result on the convergence of such sequences as well as their speed from our main Theorem \ref{thm:RatesGeneral}.
+Under these main assumptions, together with some minor assumptions on surrounding (quantitative) data, we obtain the following result on the convergence of stochastically quasi-Fej\'er monotone sequences in the presence of uniqueness as a corollary of Theorem \ref{thm:RatesGeneral}.

 \begin{theorem} Let $(X,d)$ be a metric space and let $\phi:X\times X\to [0,\infty)$ be a mapping which is measurable in its first argument.
 Let $F:X\to [0,\infty]$ be measurable with $\mathrm{zer}F=\{z\}$, where the zero $z$ is strongly $\phi$-unique in expectation over a collection $D$ of $X$-valued random variables with a modulus $\tau:(0,\infty)\to (0,\infty)$, i.e.